+An absolute family favorite recipe.
 The summer after my third baby was born, my niece came to stay with us for a few months and help with the older kids.
 I loved having her with us, but a fifth picky eater in the house made dinner time even more complicated.
-Her favorite thing was breads of all kinds, and this one was her absolute favorite.
+Her favorite thing was bread of all kinds, and this one was her absolute favorite.
 The recipe makes two dozen and we would polish them off easily.
 A dozen with dinner, and the next dozen nibbled on throughout the day.

 These rolls are more than just a flavorful topping… the base roll recipe is one of the best out there.
 It might seem like a lot of butter and sugar, but they don’t taste sweet, just soft and impossibly fluffy.
 The powdered milk helps them rise as high as possible.
 I always knead and rise the dough in my bread machine then remove it to shape and do the final rise.

-Lay out ingredients and and allow butter to come to room temperature.
+Lay out ingredients and allow butter to come to room temperature.

 Knead by hand, stand mixer, or bread machine until smooth.
 (I highly recommend a basic bread machine just for kneading and rising.
 This is the model I have and love.)

-Allow to rise either in bread machine or clean bowl, until puffy and doubled in bulk
+Allow to rise either in a bread machine or clean bowl, until puffy and doubled in bulk

 Divide into 24 equal pieces and shape into rolls